A Relaxed Life in Portugal: The D7 Visa for Passive Income Earners

 The third step is to submit an online application for an interview with the Portuguese Consulate, in your country of residence.

-After the Portuguese Consulate has concluded the analysis of your application and the documents submitted, they will issue a Visa which is valid for 4 months, and will allow you to travel to Portugal (two entries into the country), to submit your residence permit application to the Portuguese Immigration authorities (AIMA).
+After the Portuguese Consulate has concluded the analysis of your application and the documents are submitted, a Residency Visa will be issued, which is valid for 4 months, and will allow you to travel to Portugal (two entries into the country), to submit your Residence Permit application before the Portuguese Immigration authorities (AIMA).

-AIMA will analyse the application and then issue the D7 Visa, which will be valid for 2 years.
+AIMA will analyse the application and then issue the D7 Residence Permit, which will be valid for 2 years.
 During those 2 years, you need to stay in Portugal for at least 6 consecutive months or 8 intermittent months, per year.

 If you continue to meet all the requirements, your D7 Visa will be renewable for another 3 years.